 Most people are familiar with the general dental cleanings (commonly called a prophy or prophylaxis) that you receive when you go to the dentist for your routine check-up.
 Dental exams and check-ups are generally done every six months or as frequently as allowed by your dental insurance provider.
 However, if you have periodontal disease present, the frequency of your visits will increase.
 Having periodontal disease means that you have developed periodontal “pockets” and a “deep cleaning” is in order.

 A deep cleaning sometimes called SRP (short for scaling and root planing), is a cleaning that can get below the gum line and help get rid of the bacteria that is present in the form of tartar and plaque.
 This bacteria if not controlled, can grow and multiply rapidly.
-If left untreated for a period of time, periodontal disease can lead to multiple problems including but not limited to chronic inflammation.
+If left untreated for some time, periodontal disease can lead to multiple problems including but not limited to chronic inflammation.
 After you complete the initial deep cleaning process, the hygienist and dentist can evaluate your progress.
-Once there is documented improvement, periodontal maintenance cleanings are recommended at intervals best suited for your condition of periodontal disease as well as other health conditions.
+Once there is documented improvement, periodontal maintenance cleanings are recommended at intervals suited for your condition of periodontal disease as well as other health conditions.
 Some conditions included are heart disease and diabetes.
 Periodontal maintenance cleanings are more involved than regular cleanings.
 Periodontal maintenance cleanings target the periodontal “pockets” that have formed and help maintain the health of the gum and bone.
-It is critical that your dentist is aware of all of your medical conditions.
+Your dentust must be aware of all of your medical conditions.
 What happens in one part of the body can affect another area.
 Clear, effective communication is the key to improving your health.

 Start using your plan now!